Loading...

 How to consume Turkey Sandwich With Spread without glucose spikes

-Ensure that the turkey used is lean and without added sugars or preservatives, which can contribute to glucose spikes.
+Ensure the turkey is lean and minimally processed to avoid added sugars and unhealthy fats that can contribute to blood sugar spikes.

 healthspan-mbl